RedisLabs/redislabs-docs/content/connect/data-types/_index.md

 Target data type (hash): string, includes support for [UTF-8](https://en.wikipedia.org/wiki/UTF-8) and [Unicode](https://home.unicode.org/basic-info/faq/)

-Example:  PostgreSQL fixed length strings (example: `char(14)`) are space padded to full length.
-For example, `"hello world"` is saved as `"hello world  "` in the example declaration shown here.
+Example:  PostgreSQL fixed length strings, such as `char(14)`, are space padded to full length.
+For example, `"hello world"` is saved as `"hello world  "` (two spaces are added to the end of the strng).
 To learn more, see [Character types](https://www.postgresql.org/docs/current/datatype-character.html).

 Padded string values carry through to the Redis database.